contentful/slash-developers/docs/net/tutorials/webhook-roles-snapshots.md

 });
 ```

-This example above would give the role permissions to read entries, assets and content types, but not edit, create or delete them.
+This example above would give the role permissions to read entries, assets, and content types, but not edit, create or delete them.
 It would also give permissions to manage settings for the space.
 The policies give this role-specific access to read, create and update entries.

 ### Policies explained

 The policies can look daunting and the framework behind them is complex.
-However they do make it possible to create granular and flexible authorization rules.
+However, they do make it possible to create granular and flexible authorization rules.

 The first property is the `Effect` which is how this policy is to be treated, will it `allow` or `deny` access.

 `Actions` represents what actions this policy allows or denies.
 This is a list of strings but only a certain set of values are acceptable.
 These are `read`, `create`, `update`, `delete`, `publish`, `unpublish`, `archive`, `unarchive` or `all`.

-`Constraint` is a `IConstraint`, which is explained in more detail below.
+`Constraint` is an `IConstraint`, which is explained in more detail below.

 ### Constraints explained